Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary winter.

-If your window frames show the signs of old peeling paint, remember that you should not paint over it.
+If your window frames show signs of old peeling paint, do not paint over them.

-Instead, you should first remove the paint completely from the frame and then prepare the surface for painting.
+Instead, first, remove the paint altogether from the frame and then prepare the surface for painting.

-For an old stubborn paint that is hard to remove, you are going to need a paint stripper, as opposed to painting thinners like turpentine and mineral spirits.
+For an old stubborn paint that’s hard to remove, you are going to need a paint stripper, as opposed to paint thinners like turpentine and mineral spirits.

-Because paint stripper is a stronger chemical, it should be handled with gloves and protective eyewear.
+Because paint stripper is a more potent chemical, it should be handled with gloves and protective eyewear.

-Using a paintbrush, apply the homemade paint stripper on thickly over the old paint.
+Using a paintbrush, apply the store-bought or homemade paint stripper thickly over the old paint.

-Make sure you are thorough and get the stripper over every part of the paint to include cracks and gaps between the wood panels.
+Make sure you thoroughly get the stripper over every part of the paint, including cracks and gaps between the wood panels.

 The label on the paint stripper should specify how long to leave the stripper to set it into the paint.

-After waiting for the specified amount of time, use a firm but non-damaging edge to scrape the paint off.
+After waiting for a specified time, use a firm but non-damaging edge to scrape the paint off.

-This can be a plastic putty knife, credit card, or something similar.
+This can be a plastic putty knife, an old credit card, or something similar.

-If the paint did not come completely off, use a heat gun for paint removal to soften the paint.
+If the paint does not come entirely off, use a heat gun for paint removal to soften the paint.

 Then add a little bit more paint remover and try again.

-Once all the paint is removed, wipe the area down with a cloth damp with water to clean off any last debris and remaining paint stripper.
+Once all the paint is removed, wipe the area with a damp cloth to clean off any last debris and remaining paint stripper.

 Once the area is clean and dry, you are ready to apply the paint.

-This is usually a problem for homeowners who have old window frames made entirely of oak wood and installed outdoors.
+This is usually a problem for homeowners with old pre-painted window frames made entirely of oak and installed outdoors.

 Fortunately, there are ways by which you can deal with the wet wood problem without making a hole in your pocket.

-If the damage is minor, you can repair and seal the frame using a caulk, wood filler, and paint.
+If the damage is minor, you can repair and seal the rotten frame using a caulk or wood filler and then paint.

-Make sure that you use an exterior grade caulk that is specially made for doors and window frames.
+Make sure to use an exterior grade caulk for doors and window frames before painting.

-Repairing and fixing a wet wood may seem to take lots of your time and there is no guarantee that the problem is solved completely.
+Repairing and fixing wet wood may seem to take a lot of your time, and there’s no guarantee that the problem will be solved completely.

-What Additional Steps to Take for Keeping the Frames and Sash from Rotting?
+What Additional Steps to Take to Keep the Frames and Sash from Rotting?

-A great way to avoid all the maintenance and keep your frames from rotting again is to consider installing metal frames (like made up of aluminum).
+A great way to avoid all the maintenance and keep your frames from rotting again is to consider installing metal frames (made of aluminum or steel).

-Once in a while, you need to examine and make sure that these weep holes are properly drilled and are not clogged.
+Once in a while, you must examine whether these weep holes are adequately drilled and not clogged.

-As a prevention, you can use a piece of wire and push it through the holes so that they drain freely.
-If clogged severely you may consider re-drilling them to clear the blockage.
+For prevention, use a wire piece and push it through the holes, so they drain freely.
+If clogged severely, you may consider re-drilling them to clear the blockage.

 2- Repair all the holes and cracks:

-Small cracks and holes (often made by thriving insects) can also be a reason for water seeping in and causing the wood from rotting out.
+Small cracks and holes (often made by thriving insects) can also be a reason for water seeping in and causing the wood to rot.

-You can see them in the form of brownish or yellowish wood which often feels spongy in touch.
+You can see them as brownish or yellowish stains on wood, which often feel spongy when touched.

-If there are such signs you may need to fix by filling them up with high-quality wood filler that is meant for filling large holes.
+If there are such signs, you fix them by filling them with high-quality wood filler meant for filling large holes.

-You may need to use the tools like an awl, wood chisel, and medium-grit sandpaper to smoothen the surface and fill the holes completely.
+You may need tools like an awl, wood chisel, and medium-grit sandpaper to smoothen and fill the surface.

-Using a high-quality exterior, weather-resistant paint will actually make the frame waterproof and will keep them off from getting damaged very soon.
+Using a high-quality exterior-grade weather-resistant primer and sealer will make the frame waterproof and keep them from getting damaged very soon.

-Apply multiple coats of waterproof wood sealer while carefully following the manufacturer’s guidelines.
-This will hopefully protect the wood from getting rot due to extreme weather conditions.
+Follow all the manufacturer’s guidelines carefully when applying multiple coats of waterproof sealers, and it will protect the wood from rot due to extreme weather conditions for a long.

-For such big payoff and relatively little cost, repainting your timber made doors and window frames should be a no-brainer for anyone who wants to give a facelift to their home.
+For such a big payoff and relatively little cost, repainting your timber-made doors and window frames should be a no-brainer for anyone who wants to give a facelift to their home.

-However, remember that repainting your wooden door and window frames is not as simple as repainting your picture frames or a TV frame at home.
+However, repainting your wooden door and window frames is not as simple as repainting your picture frames or a TV frame at home.

-The project may need to get good attention and care before you can get the desired PERFECT finish.
+The project may need good attention and care before you can get the desired PERFECT finish.

 So, choose the right paint products and tools before you get started.
-And follow the right steps so that you do not end up creating a mess.
+And follow the proper steps, so you do not end up creating a mess.

-Following the steps, I have mentioned above, will hopefully make your job easier.
-And the end result you will be getting is just like you have in your mind.
+Following the steps I have mentioned above will hopefully make your job easier.
+And the result you will be getting is like what you have in your mind.